Bisphosphonates in oncology

 Ibandronic acid is a potent bisphosphonate drug used in the prevention of bone complications with breast cancer and bone metastases.

-acid are used to prevent osteoporosis and to treat hypercalcemia in certain cancers, such as metastases in mamma carcinomas.
+Pamidronic acid and clodronic acid are used to prevent osteoporosis and to treat hypercalcemia in certain cancers, such as metastases in mamma

 Zoledronic acid is used to prevent skeletal fractures in patients with cancers such as prostate cancer and after different cancer therapies.
 It can also be used to treat hypercalcemia of malignancy and can be helpful for treating pain from bone metastases.